-Attorney Fees For Divorce and Paternity Cases
+Attorney Fees For Divorce and Other Family Law Cases

 By Orlando Family Law Attorney Eduardo J. Mejias

-First, almost all non-personal injury law firm advertising omits any reference to pricing.
-Thus, family law consumers lack reference points when they call attorneys for the first time.
+- Except for personal injury law firm, advertising omits any reference to pricing.
+Thus, prospective clients lack a pricing reference point when they call a family law attorney for the first time.

 If you’re looking for a reasonably-priced experienced attorney to represent you in a divorce or a paternity action, call AAA Family Law at (407) 260-6001 and schedule an initial consultation.
 At the consultation you will get an opportunity to explain your family law situation and state your objectives.
 I will present you with a plan of legal action to accomplish those objectives.
 Then, I will quote you my flat retainer fee, not an hourly rate whose total you cannot predict, before you sign a contract or make any payments.